SportWizard/Six-Degrees-of-Kevin-Bacon-Assignment/CONTRIBUTING.md

   ```

 ### Finished Work
-- **Merge with your local "main" branch and resolve any conflict.
-When everything works perfectly, push it to remote "main" branch**
+- **Merge with your local "main" branch and resolve conflicts.
+When everything works perfectly, push it to the remote "main" branch**
   - **Merge with local "main" branch:**
     - Example:
       ```sh